tonishka/tp/docs/DeveloperGuide.md

     * The user may wish to make explicit that a contact uses the same number for two purposes

   * Cons:
     * Presents the risk of the user accidentally storing the same number twice.
-An occurence of this accident would be relatively easy to spot on the Contact Details Page, where all numbers appear in a list
+An occurrence of this accident would be relatively easy to spot on the Contact Details Page, where all numbers appear in a list

 * **Decision**: Allow multiple contacts to have the same name, so long as their tags differ.